Skip to main content

 STATE_FILE = "kinesis_source_name.state.json"

-# load the state if it exists
+# Load the state if it exists.

 if os.path.exists(STATE_FILE):

-with open(STATE_FILE, "rb") as f:
+with open(STATE_FILE, "rb") as rf:

-state = json.typed_loadb(f.read())
+state = json.typed_loadb(rf.read())

 else:

-# provide new state
+# Provide new state.

 state = {}